 So let’s talk about those boys this time.
 (Read companion piece, Living with Bitches.)
-One of the main reasons people want girls is because of their smaller size; deterrents cited are usually male marking and leg lifting as well as “boy” behaviors (mounting, aggression, etc).
+One of the main reasons people want girls is because of their smaller size, and they don’t really like males due to marking and leg lifting as well as the “boy” behaviors (mounting, aggression, etc).

 Yes it’s true, early neutering will sometimes keep a boy from ever lifting his leg, but it doesn’t guarantee the absence of leg-lifting either.
 Most learn this behavior from watching other boys anyway.

 What about mounting and humping behavior?
 Or fighting and aggression?
 Turns out, these aren’t really gender specific problems!

 Girls can be just as territorial, and as the old wives tale goes, a bitch fight is much much worse than a dog fight.
 The bitches may do it less frequently but mean business more so than dogs.

 Males will roam when he smells a bitch in heat blocks away, and this is something that both neutered and intact males will do, with intact males being more motivated to find his lady friend.